irregularengineering/blogirreng/content/defect-injection.md

-Title: [WIP] Chaos in your APIs: defect injection to test your tests
+Title: Chaos in your APIs: defect injection to test your tests
 Date: 2019-09-26 10:20
 Modified: 2019-09-26 10:20
-Category: QA
+Category: Test
-Tags: QA, demo, Python, WIP
+Tags: QA, demo, Python, WantFeedback, Test
 Slug: defect-injection
 Authors: PK
 Summary: Chaos in your APIs: defect injection to test your tests